-Best Hand Planers of 2018: Buying Guide and Top 5
+Best Hand Planers: Buying Guide and Top 5

-- Best Hand Planers of 2018: Buying Guide and Top 5
+- Best Hand Planers: Buying Guide and Top 5

 Electric hand planers are magnificent tools with a wide range of different applications.
 They’re an essential tool for performing simple tasks such as putting up stud-work.
 They can also save the lives of discolored, misshapen wood by stripping the thin wood layer by thin layer.
 The best thing about them is that they’re lightweight enough that you can climb ladders with them without the risk of toppling over due to bearing too much weight.